treyhunner/treyhunner.github.com/source/_posts/2015-11-23-python-list-comprehensions-now-in-color.markdown

 Note that we are not adding line breaks arbitrarily: we're breaking between each of the lines of code we copy-pasted to make these comprehension.
 Our line breaks occur where color changes occur in the colorized versions.

-## Learn with me

-I did a [class on list comprehensions][class] with [PyLadies Remote][] recently.

-If you'd like to watch me walk through an explanation of any of the above topics, check out the video:

-1. [list comprehensions][class-list]
-2. [generator expressions][class-generator]
-3. [set comprehensions][class-set]
-4. [dictionary comprehensions][class-dict]

-## Summary
+## Copy-paste into comprehensions

 When struggling to write a comprehension, don't panic.
 Start with a `for` loop first and copy-paste your way into a comprehension.

 Any `for` loop that looks like this: